paulden/raspbian-on-qemu-armv7/README.md

 # Raspbian on QEMU with ARMv7

-Emulate Raspbian on QEMU with ARMv7 using Buildroot to configure your kernel.
+Emulate Raspbian on QEMU with ARMv7 using Buildroot to configure your kernel and set a Python environment to run scripts using Keras on Tensorflow.

 ## TL;DR